Urmila Matondkar: Political career

-Matondkar joined the Indian National Congress on 27 March 2019.
-She contested from Mumbai North constituency in the 2019 Lok Sabha Election, but lost.
-On 10 September 2019, she resigned from the party, citing petty internal politics.
-On 1 December 2020, she joined Shiv Sena in presence of party president Uddhav Thackeray.
+On 1 December 2020, Matondkar joined the Shiv Sena in presence of party president Uddhav Thackeray.
 Shiv Sena hoped to add a nationally recognised face and voice, well conversant in Marathi, Hindi as well as English, to represent the party.
+In 2022, she participated in Bharat Jodo Yatra, joining Rahul Gandhi during the march, despite having earlier left the Congress.